Generic Name: samarium sm 153 lexidronam (Intravenous route)

-Samarium Sm 153 lexidronam is a radiopharmaceutical.
-Radiopharmaceuticals are radioactive agents that may be used to diagnose some diseases by studying the function of the body's organs or to treat certain diseases.
+Samarium Sm 153 lexidronam injection is a radiopharmaceutical.
+Radiopharmaceuticals are radioactive agents that may be used to find and treat certain diseases or to study the function of the body's organs.

-Samarium Sm 153 lexidronam is used to help relieve the bone pain that may occur with certain kinds of cancer.
-The radioactive samarium is taken up in the bone cancer area and gives off radiation that helps provide relief of pain.
+Samarium Sm 153 lexidronam injection is used to help relieve bone pain that may occur with certain kinds of cancer.
+The radioactive samarium is taken up in the bone cancer area and gives off radiation that helps provide relief from pain.

 Samarium Sm 153 lexidronam is to be given only by or under the direct supervision of a doctor with specialized training in nuclear medicine or radiation oncology.